 Creating greatness in the realm beyond systems thinking

-My contribution to the e-book distributed to participants in European Sharing on Systems Thinking, held in Prague, Czech Republic, 18 – 20 June 2015.
+In this article, I present 15 propositions about creating the new and changing this into that.
+The article formed part of an e-book distributed to participants in European Sharing on Systems Thinking, held in Prague, June 2015.

-It seems to me that in many enterprises the link from purpose to strategy, and from strategy to action, is tenuous at best.
+It seems to me that in many enterprises the link from purpose (what I now call intent) to strategy, and from strategy to action, is tenuous at best.
 How can these connections be strengthened?
 The answer, I suggest, is by means of a mission: an enterprise-wide programme of work in which everyone from the CEO to the most junior employee participates.

 Now-to-new signifies a shift from the present situation to what is needed instead, such that value is generated, anti-value generation is halted, or value generation capability is restored.
-The five main types of now-to-new work are problem solving, innovation, change, development, and potential utilisation.
+The six main types of now-to-new work are problem solving, surmounting, creating, changing, developing, and utilising.
 They are neither mutually exclusive nor collectively exhaustive.